 - intense fear of gaining weight or becoming fat, even though underweight, or persistent behaviours that prevent weight gain, even though at a significantly low weight

 If someone meets these three criteria and also regularly binges and purges, then the diagnosis is binge-purge anorexia, not bulimia.
-Bulimia doesn’t have the long-term weight suppression: most patients have a normal or even higher than normal body weight, and their brain is not affected by malnourishment.
+Bulimia doesn’t have the long-term weight suppression: most patients have a normal or higher than normal body weight.
+They may sometimes fast for a day or two but their brain is not so strongly affected by malnourishment.
 As a result people suffering from bulimia can usually participate in their treatment in a way that isn’t possible with starving anorexia patients.

 You may come across eating disorders not otherwise specified (EDNOS).
 This classification was used in the previous manual, DSM-IV.
-Many patients who were in this category would now be diagnosed as having anorexia, bulimia or another specified eating disorder.
+Many patients who were in this category would now be diagnosed as having anorexia, bulimia or OSFED.